Bradltr95/TestGenie/README.md

 # TestGenie
 A simple CLI tool that scans your Java methods and generates intelligent JUnit 5 test stubs — **fully offline** and no setup needed.

+The Applications main point of entry is src/main/java/com/testgenie/App.java

 ## Features

 - Parses any Java class file in the /samples directory.